epics-containers/epics-containers.github.io/docs/user/tutorials/setup_k8s.rst

 Setup a Kubernetes Server
 =========================

 ..
 Note::

-    **DLS Users**: DLS already has the test cluster Pollux which includes the test beamline p46 and the training beamlines p46 through to p49.
+    **DLS Users**: DLS already has the test cluster ``Pollux`` which includes the test beamline p45 and the training beamlines p46 through to p49.

     We have also started to roll out production clusters for some of our beamlines.
 To date we have clusters for p38, i20, i22 and c01.